Ivan-Grigorev/JOO_TIPS/README.md

 - React
 - Node.js/Express
 - PHP
 - Django
 - Java
 - Go
 - Kotlin
-- и другие
+- and more

-Также изучаются:
+We also cover:

-- Базы данных (MongoDB, MySQL)
+- Databases (MongoDB, MySQL)
 - Docker
 - Nginx
-- Сети TCP/IP
+- TCP/IP Networks

-Обучение происходит посредством прохождения ежедневных уроков. Каждый урок состоит из 5 карточек с вопросами 3 уровней сложности (всего более 2000 уникальных вопросов).
+Learning happens through daily lessons.
+Each lesson consists of 5 cards with questions of 3 difficulty levels (over 2000 unique questions in total).

-[ИЗОБРАЖЕНИЕ - пример карточки с вопросом]
+[IMAGE - example question card]

-По выходным формируются уроки-повторения пройденного материала за неделю и месяц.
+On weekends, review lessons are generated for the material covered during the week and the month.

-В процессе обучения добавляются новые темы и вопросы.
+New topics and questions are added as you progress in your learning.

-Реализована система достижений, баллов и премиум-аккаунтов для расширения возможностей.
+We have an achievement system, points, and premium accounts to expand your possibilities.

-[ВИДЕО - процесс прохождения урока]
+[VIDEO - lesson progress demonstration]

-## Преимущества
+## Advantages

-- Интерактивный формат обучения
+- Interactive learning format
-- Возможность выбрать любой язык программирования
+- Choose any programming language you like
-- Большое количество уникальных вопросов и тем
+- Abundance of unique questions and topics
-- Ежедневные уроки с автоматически сгенерированным расписанием
+- Daily lessons with automatically generated schedules
-- Уроки-повторения в выходные дни
+- Weekend review lessons
-- Система достижений и баллов
+- Achievement system and points
-- Премиум-аккаунты
+- Premium accounts
-- Всегда актуальный материал - новые темы и вопросы добавляются постоянно
+- Always up-to-date material - new topics and questions are constantly added

-## Контакты
+## Contacts

-Вопросы? Свяжитесь с нами!
+Questions?
+Contact us!

 - Email: info@jootips.com
-- Телефон: 8 800 555 35 35
+- Phone: 8 800 555 35 35

-С нетерпением ждем вас в JooTips!
+We look forward to welcoming you to JooTips!